KMarttt/jobstreet-scrapper/README.md

 A Python-based asynchronous web scraper for extracting job listings from JobStreet portals using Playwright.

+#### Note: This script is still under development.
+Expect messy console output and various print statements used for debugging and bug detection.

 ## Setup Instructions (Windows, Command Prompt)

 1. Clone the Repository: